When is the deadline for receipt of applications?

 What is the start date for the 2020 fellowship?

-Are letters of reference required or advised?
+Are letters of reference and transcripts required or advised?

 One letter of reference is recommended, but is not required.
 Letters may be addressed to the Selection Committee and should be sent to Institute for Conservation Research, San Diego Zoo Global, Attn: Katika Bade, 15600 San Pasqual Valley Rd, Escondido CA 92027.
 If emailed, they should be sent directly by the author of the letter to firstname.lastname@example.org.
 Neither official nor official transcripts are required; however, if you'd like to submit yours, please send to the same person and address noted above.

 Are specific core biology courses required?